iomesh/docs/docs/volume-operations/snapshot-restore-and-clone.md

 kubectl apply -f example-snapshot.yaml
 ```

-After VolumeSnapshot object created, a corresponding VolumeSnapshotContent will be created by IOMesh.
+After the VolumeSnapshot object is created, a corresponding VolumeSnapshotContent object will be created by IOMesh.

 ```bash
 kubectl get Volumesnapshots example-snapshot